megat69/AlgorithmicEditor_Plugins/README.md

 ```
 *(Obviously replace `YourPluginName` with the name of your plugin.)*

+You should also create a Markdown (`.md` extension) file with the same name as the Python file.
+It will contain the documentation of your plugin, and you can put whatever you want inside.

 ***FRANÇAIS***<br>
 Tout d'abord, vous devriez télécharger le `plugin_repo`.
 Il vous permettra de recharger votre plugin depuis l'éditeur au lieu d'avoir à le redémarrer à chaque modification.<br>
 Ensuite, il vous faudra créer un fichier Python dans le dossier `plugins` de l'éditeur, avec le nom que vous voulez, tant qu'il a l'extension `.py`.<br>